-The University encourages any person who has experienced sexual assault or other forms of Sex-Based Misconduct to talk to someone about what happened, so she or he can get the support needed.
+The University encourages any person who has experienced sexual assault or other forms of sex-based misconduct to talk to someone about what happened, so they can get the support needed.
 There are a variety of confidential resources available to members of the University community.
 Some of these resources maintain near complete confidentiality; talking to them is sometimes called a "privileged communication."